When you go to the doctor for a consult, your goal is to give them all the necessary details they need to make the right diagnosis.

 Certain conditions carry a genetic component, so the doctor needs to know whether they run in your family or not.

-Receive a Medical Diagnosis Before Your Doctor’s Appointment
+Check your Symptoms Before Your Doctor’s Appointment

 Diagnosio uses artificial intelligence and machine learning to perform intelligent estimates from thousands of documented diagnoses and millions of previous queries.